arcolife/dockerComp/README.md

 help collect CERN's LHC data and perform data analysis on a volunteer's computer or even on commercial clouds.
 Just imagine if the whole process of using VM was dockerized!

+**Aim**

+To setup a basic prototype for distributed computing in docker.
+If time permits, add a complex computing task.

 **Features**

 - Can be used for: